wangjianshou/deepVirScan/README.md

 `tensorflow 2.0.0`

 # Usage
 This version is only used to test whether the convolutional neural network is feasible for seeking virus reads in metagenomics.
-But if you want to use this model, then the usage is below.
+But if you want to use this model to predict virus reads, then the usage is below.
 ```
 #If the current directory is deepVirScan, then the command line is
-python model.run_v2 example/example.train.data
+python -m model.run_v2 example/example.train.data
 ```
-If you want to get the raw model to keep training with your own data, here's the code:
+If you want to get the source model to keep training with your own data, here's the code:
 ```
 import tensorflow as tf
 from src.data_processing import generate_predict